The Best HTPC Graphics Cards of 2017

 A Good and Quiet HTPC GPU Under or Around $100

-The GTX 750 Ti is a fantastic card and very capable of playing modern games in 1080p.
+The GTX 1050 is a fantastic card and very capable of playing modern games in 1080p.
 While some of the more graphically intense games will have to be tuned down a bit in the settings most games will run without a thought.

-For TDP, the stock card uses around 60 watts.
-In comparison, the slightly less performing R7 360 from AMD has a TDP of 100 watts.
-Another great part about this is that the non overclocked versions of the 750 Ti don't even need a 6-pin connector.
+For TDP, the stock card uses around 75 watts.
+Another great part about this is that the non overclocked versions of the 1050 don't even need a 6-pin connector.
 Be sure to check your particular card before you buy.
 I don't mind hooking in the 6-pin, but it's good to know you have this option if you want it.

-In this price range, I like the GTX 950 a lot.
-It released in August of 2015 and is a lot like a chopped down version of the 960 with a lot of performance for $50 less.
+In this price range, I like the EVGA GTX 1050Ti a lot at around $120 to $130.
+It released in late 2016 and is a lot like a chopped down version of the 960 with a lot of performance for $50 less.

 HTPC Graphics Card Poll